BlockchainRPG/brpg-docs/docs/game-mechanics/healing.md

 # Healing

 There will eventually come a time when an adventurer will need to heal in order to avoid dying during the next hunt.
-You can heal either by consuming a HP Regeneration consumable item (ex.
-HPPOT) or using the free heal mechanic available for all adventurers.
+Characters will automatically regenerate health over time but you can also heal characters by consuming a HP Regeneration consumable item (ex.
+HPPOT, Rabbit Stew)

 ## How to Heal